Sauna Headaches & Ventilation: Fix Stale Air & CO2 Buildup

 Breathing inside a sauna presents your body with two physiological challenges:

-According to the Ideal Gas Law, when air is heated from a normal 20°C (68°F) to an intense 90°C (194°F), it expands.
-Because the air expands, its overall density drops.
-This means that in any standard breath, there are literally fewer oxygen molecules to absorb.
-Sitting in a 90°C sauna at sea level places a cardiovascular load on your body closely resembling breathing at an altitude of approximately 2,300 meters (7,500 feet).
+According to the ideal gas law, when air is heated from a normal 20°C (68°F) to 90°C (194°F), it expands and its density drops.
+Each breath contains fewer oxygen molecules to absorb.
+Sitting in a 90°C sauna at sea level places a cardiovascular load on your body comparable to breathing at an altitude of about 2,300 meters (7,500 feet).

 The ideal sauna air is a mix of fresh air and pleasant löyly (steam).
 The capacity of air to hold water radically changes with temperature: when the air rises from 20°C to 100°C, the maximum amount of water absorbed by the air grows thirty-three times.